 We highly recommend using the QLD Master Builders Residential Building Contract (Progress Payments version) along with the Residential Building Specification document.

-This contract stands out from other industry body contracts since it mandates the contractor to provide an exhaustive description of every item, description, and quantity of each room and area of your new home.
+This contract differs from other industry body contracts because it requires the contractor to give a detailed breakdown of every item, description, and quantity for each room and area of your new home.

 Although some project builders dislike this contract for the same reason we endorse it, which is the need for customisation of the contract for an individual client build, resulting in a considerable amount of time required, something that project builders do not like affording to individual contracts.